wordplate/wordplate.github.io/docs/plugins.md

 ## Plugin Loader

-With WordPlate you can enable standard plugins to be required just like [must-use](https://codex.wordpress.org/Must_Use_Plugins) plugins in WordPlate.
+With WordPlate you can enable standard plugins to be required just like [must-use](https://codex.wordpress.org/Must_Use_Plugins) plugins.

-> Must-use plugins (a.k.a. mu-plugins) are plugins installed in a special directory inside the content folder and which are automatically enabled on all sites in the installation.
-Must-use plugins do not show in the default list of plugins on the Plugins page of wp-admin – although they do appear in a special Must-Use section – and cannot be disabled except by removing the plugin file from the must-use directory, which is found in public/mu-plugins by default - [WordPress](https://codex.wordpress.org/Must_Use_Plugins)
+> Must-use plugins (a.k.a. mu-plugins) are plugins installed in a special directory inside the content folder and which are automatically enabled on all sites in the installation - [WordPress](https://codex.wordpress.org/Must_Use_Plugins)

 Add the desired `mu-plugins` using `wpackagist-plugin` as the vendor name to `installer-paths` in your `composer.json` file.